top of page

 Support and Resistance

-Key price levels where buying or selling pressure historically emerges.
+These are key price levels where buying or selling pressure historically emerges.
 Broken levels often reverse roles, creating tradeable opportunities.

 Trend Structure (Dow Theory)